opportus/object-mapper/.github/CONTRIBUTING.md

 Before implementing your feature or fix, make sure you're not going to duplicate anyone's work by checking the current list of open and closed [pull requests](https://github.com/opportus/object-mapper/pulls).

-Make your code comply with the [PSR-2 Coding Standards](https://www.php-fig.org/psr/psr-2/).
+Make your code comply with the [PSR-12 Coding Standards](https://www.php-fig.org/psr/psr-12/).

-Make sure your feature or fix doesn't break the project!
-Test thoroughly.

 Leave detailed commit messages.